libra/website/docs/move-overview.md

 When we say that a user "has an account at address `0xff` on the Libra blockchain", what we actually mean is that the address `0xff` holds an instance of the `LibraAccount.T` resource.
 Every nonempty address has a `LibraAccount.T` resource.
 This resource stores account data such as the sequence number, authentication key, and balance.
 Any part of the Libra system that wants to interact with an account must do so by reading data from the `LibraAccount.T` resource or invoking procedures of the `LibraAccount` module.

 The account balance is a resource of type `LibraCoin.T`.
 As we explained in [Move Has First Class Resources](#move-has-first-class-resources), this is the type of a Libra coin.
-This type is a first-class citizen in the language just like any other Move resource.
+This type is a "first-class citizen" in the language just like any other Move resource.
 Resources of type `LibraCoin.T` can be stored in program variables, passed between procedures, and so on.

 We encourage the interested reader to examine the Move IR definitions of these two key resources in the `LibraAccount` and `LibraCoin` modules under the `libra/language/stdlib/modules/` directory.

-Now, let us see how a programmer can interact with these modules and resources in a transaction script.
+Now let us see how a programmer can interact with these modules and resources in a transaction script.

 ```rust
 // Simple peer-peer payment example.